atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program-Term1--Project1/Project_Submission/writeup_report.md

 1. As per the current algorithm, it only detects straight lines.
 I need to consider poly fitting lane lines rather than fitting to straight lines.

-2. It is ideal case where lane & line is there on the road but in real line can be missing on the road also so use of other alternative mechanism as well.(Like decided by radar, camaera data).
+2. It is ideal case where lane & line is there on the road but in real line can be missing on the road also so use of other alternative mechanism as well.(Like decided by radar, camera data).